pooyamb/basteh/actix-storage-redis/README.md

 # actix-storage-redis

-It's an implementation for actix-storage based on `redis`, please refer to actix-storage crate documentations.
+This crate provides an implementation for actix-storage based on `redis`.

+> Please refer to actix-storage crate documentations for full details about usage and use cases.

 There are 2 different implementers available in this crate